Upgrade of Super-Kamiokande with Gadolinium: PURE GD PRODUCTION AND SCREENING

 HPGe detectors located at the Boulby Underground Screening [BUGS] facility in the UK, the {\it Laboratorio Subterráneo de Canfranc} [LSC] in Spain, and the Kamioka Observatory in Japan~\cite{Ichimura:2023} were used to screen for radioactive contaminants.
 Most batches were measured at multiple laboratories to ensure consistency across sites.

 Due to the need to wait for the decay of background $\rm{^{222}Rn}$, each HPGe measurement in Kamioka takes approximately 20~days.
 The final two batches were delivered to the SK-Gd site about one week before dissolution, leaving insufficient time for $\rm{^{226}Ra}$ measurement after radon decay.
 To address this, a chemical separation method was used to evaluate the $\rm{^{226}Ra}$ concentrations in these two batches~\cite{Sakakieda:2023}.
-The measured concentrations of $^{226}$Ra were 0.84$\pm$0.05 and 0.23$\pm$0.02~mBq/kg, including procedural blanks.
+The measured concentrations of $^{226}$Ra were 0.84$\pm$0.05 and 0.23$\pm$0.02~mBq/kg, including procedural blanks (i.e., everything used in the measurement \emph{other} than the \GdSOw\ itself).
 Therefore, the intrinsic contamination levels are likely lower, and both batches were deemed acceptable.